 Take a break from museum strolling by having lunch at one of the many English pubs that can be found around the Northern Quarter.
 I don’t want to bias your selection, however, my suggestion would be the Bay Horse Tavern, where they have awesome burgers.
 While you select your favourite place, make sure to look at the walls because they are covered with the finest street art you will see in England.

 After lunch, hop into the tram at Piccadilly Gardens and head to Salford Quays, where you will see a completely different kind of architecture.
 In the Quays, you can either visit another great museum - the Imperial War Museum - or visit Old Trafford and do the tour of Manchester United’s stadium.
-If you have time, you could do a tour of the northern headquarters of the BBC studios.

 For the evening, you could head back to the city and visit the Castlefield area.
 Here you can walk alongside the beautiful canals and drink a beer in one of the pubs.
 My recommendation would be The Wharf by the canal, or Bunny Jacksons (spoiler alert: buffalo wings for 10p each!) nearby the HOME arts centre.